-Discretionary severance and separation packages are not eligible expenses.
+Discretionary severance and separation packages are not Eligible Expenses.

-Funds cannot be used to cover the salaries of applicants, including Principal Investigators and Co-Investigators.
-The exception being the OICR Investigator Awards Program, where the salary of the Principal Investigator is an eligible expense.
+Funds cannot be used to cover the salaries of applicants, including Principal Investigators and Co-Investigators, the exceptions being the OICR Investigator Awards Program, where the salary of the Principal Investigator is an Eligible Expense, and postdoctoral fellows who are listed as co-applicants on an application for funding.
 The OICR Investigator Awards Program does not provide overhead.